 Naatz said the midyear announcement also gives existing students and parents time to decide whether they can get on board with the testing program.

 “I would be very surprised that parents would look at this as a negative,” he said.

 The school will pay for the initial test, about $60 a student.

-A second positive test result will include referral to the school’s dean of students for discipline.
-The student also would be required to complete a chemical dependency screening, follow any recommendations and be tested again in 90 days.
+A second positive test result will include a referral to the school’s dean of students for discipline.
+The student also would be required to complete a chemical dependency screening, follow any recommendations, and be tested again in 90 days.